Skip to content

 LeftRight

-UK, Germany, and Australia refused to join the US blockade; only UAE and Bahrain participated, both as host-base states with limited room to decline.
-A NATO official disclosed that the UK is leading a separate 40-nation coalition to reopen Hormuz through minesweeping and diplomatic pressure.
+The UK, Germany, and Australia refused the US Hormuz blockade.
+Only UAE and Bahrain joined.
+A NATO official disclosed the UK is leading a 40-nation coalition, including France, Japan, and Canada, to reopen the strait through minesweeping.

 Trump ordered the Navy to stop any vessel that paid Iran's Hormuz toll, a list that includes French and Japanese ships whose governments refused to join the blockade.